quintans/eventsourcing/README.md

 > To be honest, if we use a Forwarder service per write service I don't see how this would ever be a bottleneck, but again, we never know.

-#### Metadata
+#### Discriminators

-Spreading by filtering by metadata.
+Spreading by filtering by discriminator.
-What this metadata can be and how it is stored will depend in your business case.
+What this Discriminator can be, depend in your business case.
 A good example is to have a Forwarder service per set of aggregates types of per aggregate type.
 As an implementation example, for a very broad spectrum of problem, events can be stored with generic labels, that in turn can be used to filter the events.
 Each Forwarder service would then be sending events into its own event bus topic.